News, Notices & Tweets

 June Tocknell creates attractive cards.
 They are sold at R5.00 each at the secretary's office and the money goes to the Stellenbosch United Church Benevolent Fund

-We managed to donate R2079.00 towards the Kayamandi Trauma Centre last year.
-We will continue to support the Trauma Centre this year.
+The total has risen to R1163.00.
+We will continue to support the Kayamandi Trauma Centre this year.
 Please collect a 'Coin Bottle' on the table in the porch and fill it with your 'spare coins', and hand it in at the secretary's office when it is full.
 Thank you for your faithful support.

 New Bible Study